kaylode/time-series-modelling/resources/QUESTIONS.md

 ## Second round (Time-series)

-I was asked to do three case studies on 2 time series datasets: [CASE STUDIES](./CASE_STUDIES.md).
+I was asked to do three case studies on 2 time series datasets.
 During the presentation, they asked some follow-up questions:
 - What are the parameters in ARIMA model (p,d,q) ?
 - How do you choose window size for rolling statistics?
 - How do you choose thresholding value for anomalies detection ?